-Perhaps the most important automation of them all is the onboarding automation.
-Show new contacts what they can expect from being a member with loads of valuable content about your brand.
-This is so important that we have a whole blog post about welcome automation.
+This might just be the most important retail marketing automation of them all: onboarding automation.
+Show new contacts that you are happy they chose to become a member, and remind them of what they can expect from being a member.
+Maybe give them a welcome offer to get them to make a second purchase as soon as possible?
+This is actually so important that we have a whole blog post about welcome automation.

-You can’t really care about your customers if you forget their birthdays, can you?
-These days members of loyalty programs almost expect to be celebrated by their favorite brands as much as by their friends.
+You can’t really show that you care about your customers if you forget their birthdays, can you?
+These days members of loyalty programs pretty much expect to be celebrated by their favorite brands!
 Set a trigger to start a few days before a birthday or on the day itself, with a greeting or offer.
-The automation can be set up to remind them of unused vouchers or discounts with day or week intervals.
-A reminder that the offer is about to expire is usually appreciated.
+You can follow up on the automation and remind them of the offer a few days later.
+A short reminder that the offer is about to expire is usually appreciated.

 3. Made a purchase

 This should be the biggest automation of them all.
 Let the customer know that a purchase is only the beginning of their journey with you.
-You might send a “We hope you like your new item” email with recommended accessories.
-Then a “how to care for your new product” or when it’s time for a repair.
-This is your opportunity to show that you care more about your customers than whether they will make another purchase.
+You might send a “we hope you like your new item” email with recommended accessories?
+And then follow up on the communication with “how to care for your new product” communication.
+This is your opportunity to show that you care more about your customers than whether or not they will make another purchase.

 4. Abandoned cart

 Around 75% of people leave something in their abandoned cart instead of checking out.
-But they don’t have to be lost opportunities.
+But they are not lost opportunities!
 Take advantage of knowing exactly what the customer is interested in with abandoned cart automation.
-Statistics show that these reminders usually have an open rate of 50%, and at least 10% of customers come back to complete the purchase.
-You could also include some similar products in your email, in case this sparks an interest that the previous item quite didn’t get.
+Statistics show that these reminders usually have an open rate of 50%, and at least 10% of customers come back to complete the purchase!
+You could also include recommended products in your email, in case this sparks an interest that the previous item quite didn’t get.

 5. Social media automation

 The segments you use for social media advertising can be flagged as you go depending on whether the contacts respond to your ads or not.
 Use these flags in your automation to send certain emails to those who have purchased something from the ad, and make sure it doesn’t get advertised to them again.
-Or flag contacts who have clicked on something but not made the purchase to go a different route in your automation flow.
-Social media automation is great for strategizing your social media to clearly see where each contact ends up in the sales funnel.
+Or flag contacts who have clicked on something but not made the purchase – and have them go a different route in your automation flow.
+Social media automation is great for strategizing your social media and clearly see where each contact ends up in the sales funnel.

 6. Transactional emails